Fractionalized time reversal, parity and charge conjugation symmetry in topological superconductor: a possible origin of three generations of neutrinos and mass mixing: Application: right-handed neutrino mass mixing matrix and flavor symmetry

+In the above, we use a semiclassical approach based on our topological scenario to compute the right-handed neutrino mass matrix(under certain basis choice).
+However, in order to make measurable predictions for the mass matrix of the left-handed neutrino, we must impose a proper flavor symmetry to determine the charged-lepton and the neutrino Yukawa couplings as well(We note that these Dirac mass terms at electroweak energy scale have a very different physical origin ).

-Now let us examine the symmetry of the derived mass mixing matrix.
-Although the mixing angle derived above is consistent with the GR pattern, the symmetry group is different from that in Ref.\cite{masssymmetry1,masssymmetry2}, and it contains three $\mathbb{Z}_2$ generators $U$, $S$ and $R$, defined by:
+Since the mixing angle of right-handed neutrinos is consistent with the GR pattern\cite{masssymmetry1,masssymmetry2}, it is straightforward to check that $M$ is invariant under a $\mathbb{Z}_2\otimes \mathbb{Z}_2$ Klein symmetry with generators $U$ and $S$ defined by: